delid4ve/openhab-3.x-sonoff/README.md

 password: your ewelink password

-countryCode: the country code for your location prefixed with a +. i.e. UK: +44, USA: +1

-ipaddress: the ip address of your openhab installation without port.  ie: 192.168.1.10 (This is used for local mode and must have multicast enabled)

 accessmode: your choice of mode for the binding

 The account should now come online.
-Run discovery to initialize devices.
+Run discovery to initialize devices (this must be done even if using text files as it creates a cache)

 Should any devices not be supported please send @delid4ve the file that is generated for the deviceid you want added.

 * Please note there is a known bug within openhab if you are using text files.
 If on changing a config parameter your devices do not come online then please remove the file file and re-add.
 If this does not resaolve the issue you may have to remove and re-add the binding.